-Barry Watkins serves as executive vice president, communications and administration for The Madison Square Garden Company.
-In this role, Mr. Watkins is responsible for all aspects of the company's communications activities, as well as its government affairs area.
+As executive vice president and chief communications officer for The Madison Square Garden Company (MSG), Barry Watkins oversees all aspects of the company's communications and government relations activities, as well as its extensive philanthropic efforts.

-Mr. Watkins leads the company's communications activities across all divisions of The Madison Square Garden Company, including the Knicks, Rangers, Liberty, Sports Properties and MSG’s original productions – the Christmas Spectacular and New York Spectacular, both starring the Radio City Rockettes.
-He oversees the company's senior public relations staff as well as strategic communications planning and execution for all company announcements, corporate strategy, financial reporting, and issues and events at all company venues.
-Mr. Watkins also manages the company's VIP Services, Corporate Events and Photography areas, as well as the Garden of Dreams Foundation, an organization that is dedicated to "make dreams come true for children facing obstacles," for which he also serves as a board member.
+A 34-year MSG veteran, Mr. Watkins is responsible for communications activities across the company, including for the Knicks, Rangers, Liberty, Sports Properties and MSG’s original productions – the Christmas Spectacular and New York Spectacular, both starring the Radio City Rockettes.
+He oversees the company's senior public relations staff as well as strategic communications planning and execution for all announcements, corporate strategy, financial reporting and events at all company venues.
+Mr. Watkins also manages the company's Premier Services and Hospitality, Events, Archives and Photography areas.

-Mr. Watkins has been a fixture at The Madison Square Garden Company for 31 years, starting as a student intern with the New York Rangers in 1983.
+A fixture at MSG for more than three decades, Mr. Watkins started as a student associate with the New York Rangers in 1983.
 After being hired by the team's public relations department full-time in 1986, he went on to run the department three years later.
 Following the Rangers Stanley Cup victory in 1994, he joined MSG Network in 1995, where he served as vice president, marketing and public relations, before being named senior vice president of communications in 1997, followed by executive vice president of communications in 2010.
 Mr. Watkins was then also appointed chief communications officer in 2015.

 Mr. Watkins is a graduate of St. John's University.
 He is married with two children and lives on Long Island.